Military coup yet another blow for Myanmar’s sagging economy

 That provoked a rush to ATMs and food stalls.
 TV signals were cut and passenger flights were grounded.
 Authorities urged calm, while moving to suppress dissent through Facebook and other social media.

-Commander-in-Chief Senior Gen. Min Aung Hliang, who now controls the government, met with business leaders and pledged to maintain financial stability and “continue work on international projects.”
+Commander-in-Chief Senior Gen. Min Aung Hlaing, who now controls the government, met with business leaders and pledged to maintain financial stability and “continue work on international projects.”

 Meanwhile, the central bank promised it would not demonetize any of the currency, a reasonable fear: three past demonetizations provoked much anguish and anger.